ABOUT THE DYSON SCHOOL

 The Dyson School is a highly regarded leader in applying practical, applied economics and management tools on every continent to solve the world's most significant business and social issues.
 From the economics of biofuels and imperiled water resources, to oil production in the Middle East; from trade agreements with the European Union to forging economic relationships with the rapidly developing economies of China, India, and Africa; from the determinants of poverty at the household level to the causes of global financial contagion; from insights into the economics of consumer behavior and food psychology, to their impacts on food consumption and nutrition; and from the management of all types of businesses, from farms and family owned firms, to global food retailers, Fortune 500 businesses, and entrepreneurial endeavors—the Dyson School has been the springboard of a wide array of innovative programs that puts Cornell's research at the forefront of the most important global challenges of today and Cornell's footprint at the highest levels of policy advice on the global stage.

 Our undergraduate program is among the largest and most selective majors on the Cornell campus and features 10 concentrations in both applied economics and management.
-The program is accredited by AACSB International—The Association to Advance Collegiate Schools of Business, making us one of only two accredited undergraduate business degree programs in the Ivy League.
+The program is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
 Our graduates (about 220 per year) have a high placement rate and their starting salaries are considerably higher than the national average of business majors.
 The Dyson School's undergraduate program is currently ranked #3 by BusinessWeek and #10 by U.S. News and World Report.